Shoebill Skull Replica Model

 - Additional information

 Shoebill Skull Replica Model measures 11 inches.
 The Shoebill Skull Replica Model is museum quality polyurethane cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

-The shoebill or Balaeniceps rex is a tall bird, with a typical height range of 43 to 55 in.
-Length from tail to beak can range from 39 to 55 in. and wingspan is 7 ft 7 in to 8 ft 6 ins.
 The exposed culmen the third longest bill among extant birds after pelicans and large storks.
-The sharp edges in the mandibles help the shoebill or Balaeniceps rex to decapitate their prey and also to discard any vegetation after prey has been caught.
+The sharp edges in the mandibles help the Shoebill or Balaeniceps rex to decapitate their prey and also to discard any vegetation after prey has been caught.